CANDLE Shared Installation¶

 Sets the

-to allow one to write a Python model script in an arbitrary directory and to be able to runimport candle
+$CANDLE/Benchmarks/commonto$PYTHONPATHto allow one to write a Python model script in an arbitrary directory and to be able to runimport candlein the script

 Quick-start examples (for Summit)¶